The performance principle of Amy Chua

 Why do we really let ourselves be made up of models like alleged models like Angelina Jolie so that we think that everything has to be done perfectly?
 Where does the constant striving, constantly the or the (the problem affects actually also men!)
 To be best?

 The causes are often in childhood.
-Amy Chua law professor in Yale, has written a book about the Chinese style of education, which has been discussed very violently in recent months.
-Or, as my co-speaker Kerstin Liebich, State Secretary for Integration and Labor, so beautifully remarked: "That's this terrible book!"
+Amy Chua law professor in Yale, has written a book on the Chinese parenting style, which has been the subject of much discussion in the past few months.
+Or as my co-speaker Kerstin Liebich, State Secretary for Integration and Labor, said so nicely: "This is this terrible book!"

 The parents are to blame?

 The book is titled The Mother of Success: How I taught my children to win.
 Now one can be divided about this opinion.
 However, Chuas book is a good example of how this tendency to always make everything perfect can arise: namely, an education in which one is praised only for absolute top performances and in which children are already blamed for an -1 at school ,

 Her idea behind it is to motivate her daughters to always want to be the best.
 Because the children learn early in this way, that the mother or other people are only satisfied when everything is 100% and accordingly they learn to bring these maximum benefits - and then not only for the mother but then also at school or in the job.

 Flow and positive stress

 So that we do not misunderstand: That you strive for best efforts does not have to be negative.
 It can be an incentive to bring really great achievements.
 And that can work.

 We all know that: If we enjoy something and if we have a sense of achievement, then we are with enthusiasm in the thing: We forget everything around us and can, for example, work day and night.
 The Hungarian PsychologyProfessor Mihály Csíkszentmihályi called this flow.
 Or you can also call it positive stress, i.e. eustress.